 The professional look comes, in part, from the barrel and cap, the mounting device or hardware for the standoff system.
 The barrel typically is cylindrical in shape and functions as a spacer between the two panels, pushing the second panel out from the first.
 The cap is on the exterior of the second panel and screws into the threads of the barrel, securing everything into place.

-“The cap is what makes it look nice,” says Paul Bernstein, vice-president of Metomic Corporation, a manufacturer of standoff systems in Chicago.
+“The cap is what makes it look nice,” says Paul Bernstein, vice-president of Metomic Corp., a manufacturer of standoff systems in Chicago.